 A special cash dividend is a distribution of cash made by a company to its shareholders.
-The funds are taken from annual profits, capital and/or reserves.
+The funds are paid our of annual profits, capital and/or reserves.

 Special cash dividends that are smaller than 5% of the cum market price of the underlying security are not adjusted on the ex date, but are reinvested in the MSCI DTR Indexes.